 |Coronavirus (COVID-19) FAQS|

 Employees unable or unwilling to attend work

-Last updated: 07/07/2020
+Last updated: 15/06/2021

 Even employees who do not fall into any kind of vulnerable group may not be able to get to work due to the unavailability of safe means of transport.
 And even if they are able to travel to work safely, employees may understandably be concerned about their safety in the workplace.

-Where an employee has genuine concerns, the employer should listen to them and try to accommodate them where possible.
-(This is important since, as noted at question 2 below, employees are protected from detriment or dismissal where they leave or refuse to attend work in circumstances of danger which they reasonably believe to be serious and imminent.)
+Where an employee or worker has genuine concerns, the employer should listen to them and try to accommodate them where possible.
+(This is important since, under sections 44 and 100 of the Employment Rights Act, employees are protected from detriment or dismissal where they leave or refuse to attend work in circumstances of danger which they reasonably believe to be serious and imminent.
+These protections are highlighted in the Government guidance for employees and employers on the implications and options if someone is unable to attend work due to coronavirus.
+That guidance notes in particular that it may be automatically unfair to dismiss an employee who is clinically extremely vulnerable, or lives with someone who is, if they have refused to attend the workplace on the basis that doing so would present such a serious and imminent danger.
+Note that the protection from detriment also extends to workers.)
 Employers also have a duty to take reasonable steps to provide a safe working environment and, as described in our FAQs on Health and safety measures, there are detailed safety measures that employers should put in place to ensure this.

 (See also question 3 below, for particular considerations applicable to pregnant employees.)

 3. What is the position for pregnant employees – should they attend work?
 (Last updated 15/06/2021)

 - alter the employee’s working conditions or hours of work to avoid any significant risk;